awebfactory/react-pathways/README.md

 An app to help you choose your own path to ReactJS and follow it step by step.
 And which also serves as an up-to-date non-trivial React, React Router and Redux example.

-The ReactPathways example app is based on latest versions of React, React Router and Redux, served up by a NodeJS/Express server which also exposes a REST API to provide data for the app.
+The ReactPathways example app is based on the latest versions of React, React Router and Redux, served up by a NodeJS/Express server which also exposes a REST API to provide data for the app.

-If you're interested in seeing what's behind it, check out the MVP01 [issue queue](https://github.com/awebfactory/react-pathways/issues).
+If you're interested in seeing what's going on behind the scenes, check out the MVP01 [issue queue](https://github.com/awebfactory/react-pathways/issues).
 There are two versions of MVP01 in this repo:

 * Staging is right here on `master` branch (demo coming soon).
 Run that if you want to check current stable version of ReactPathways.
 * Dev is on branch `mvp01`.